 MSDC position: MSDC opposed the original language, as it was ambiguous as to whether impaired physicians seeking treatment would need to be reported even if they were not a danger to others.
 Clarifying amendments to the legislation now requires only physicians with no hope of passing treatment to be reported.

 Current status: The Committee on Health had a hearing in June 2019.
-The bill was marked up in January with the technical changes.
+The bill was passed by the Council and signed by the Mayor.

 What does the bill do?
 The bill establishes a licensing process for midwives and allows certified professional midwives to supervise services at a maternity center.